Dissenters' March: Course of events

 Despite the fact that the organizers had been denied permission for the rally by the city authorities, several thousand people defied the ban, facing about 3,000 police officers and OMON summoned up from St. Petersburg, the Republic of Karelia, Pskov, and Vladimir.
 They broke through several OMON cordons and marched from the Oktyabrsky Concert Hall down the city's main avenue, Nevsky Prospekt, as far as Gostiny Dvor and the building of the pre-1917 Saint Petersburg City Duma.
 Dozens of people were beaten by OMON with truncheons.
-Initially the protesters were going to march from Vosstaniya Square to Smolny, where the Saint Petersburg City Administration resides, but changed their plans on the fly, in direct violation of the law.
 Automobile traffic was blocked by the police cordons and protesters.

-In a speech addressed to the marchers, Kasparov told the crowd, "This is our first real victory.
-I congratulate you on overcoming your fear.
-We will have victory when we get our Russia back.
-We have 364 days before the election in 2008."

 After his speech, Kasparov declared the march to be over and stated that everyone should leave.
 At the same time, Michail Kasyanov left the march on a blue minibus.

 People shouted "Russia without Putin!", "Shame!", "Give the elections back!", "This is our city!" and "Out with the corrupt authorities!" as well as slogans against the Gazprom City skyscraper construction project.
 They called for the dismissal of Governor Matviyenko, a close Putin ally, accusing her of corruption and interference with small businesses in favor of large state-owned corporations.

 Tatyana Voltskaya, a journalist working for Radio Free Europe who witnessed the protest, said, "When I came I saw a very tight police cordon.
 The police had left only two very narrow corridors for people.
 I would say that to be inside it was very unsafe because of a possible stampede.
 Police officers were speaking through megaphones.
 They urged people to leave the square and not to disturb the public order.
 It was not possible to hear what they were saying because the crowd was shouting 'Disgrace, disgrace!'"